Life As a Gaming Manager

 - Monitor staffing levels to ensure that games and tables are adequately staffed for each shift, arranging for staff rotations and breaks and locating substitute employees as necessary.

-Skills Needed to be a Gaming Manager
+Qualities of a Gaming Manager

 Coordination: Adjusting actions in relation to others’ actions.